Murihiku Regeneration

 International Energy Agency - Global Hydrogen Review 2021 (PDF, 12.88 MB)

-The Global Hydrogen Review is a new annual publication by the International Energy Agency to track progress in hydrogen production and demand, as well as in other critical areas such as policy, regulation, investments, innovation and infrastructure development.
+The Global Hydrogen Review is a new annual publication by the International Energy Agency to track progress in hydrogen production and demand, as well as in other critical areas such as policy, regulation, investments, innovation, and infrastructure development.

 Hydrogen Roadmap - Europe: A Sustainable Pathway for the European Energy Transition (PDF, 3.99 MB) (January 2019)

-This report makes the case that achieving the energy transition in the EU will require hydrogen at large scale.
+This report makes the case that achieving the energy transition in the EU will require hydrogen at a large scale.
 Without it, the EU would miss its decarbonization objective.
 The fuel offers a versatile, clean, and flexible energy vector for this transition.
 While hydrogen is not the only decarbonization lever, it is an essential lever among a set of other technologies.

 The German National Hydrogen Strategy (PDF, 1.31 MB) (June 2020)

 In order for Germany to become GHG-neutral and meet its international obligations under the Paris Agreement, hydrogen needs to be established as a decarbonisation option.
 The Federal Government considers only hydrogen that has been produced using renewable energy (green hydrogen) to be sustainable in the long term.
-The Federal Government therefore seeks to use green hydrogen, promote its rapid market rollout and establish the necessary value chains.
+The Federal Government therefore seeks to use green hydrogen, promote its rapid market rollout, and establish the necessary value chains.
 The Federal Government believes that both a global and European hydrogen market will emerge in the coming ten years.

 Blue Carbon